-Gentile, or tribal, organisation of society - the primitive communal system, or the first socio-economic formation in history.
+[†] Gentile, or tribal, organisation of society - the primitive communal system, or the first socio-economic formation in history.
 The tribal commune was a community of blood relatives linked by economic and social ties.
-The tribal system went through the matriarchal and the patriarchate culminated in primitive society becoming a class society and in the rise of the state.
-Relations of production under the primitive communal system were based on social ownership of the means of production and equalitarian social ownership of the means of production and equalitarian level of the productive forces and to their character at the time.
+The tribal system went through the matriarchal and the patriarchal periods.
+The patriarchate culminated in primitive society becoming a class society and in the rise of the state.
+Relations of production under the primitive communal system were based on social ownership of the means of production and equalitarian distribution of all products.
+This corresponded in the main to the low level of the productive forces and to their character at the time.

-\ Origin of the Family, op. cit., next paragraph.
+^{} Origin of the Family, op. cit., next paragraph.
 Note that the translation from Origin given here is worded differently than some other English translations, such as those from Progress Publishers which are online at marxists.org.